Business tutorials and tips.

 Connecting apps was straightforward for the handful I connected, but if you get stuck, each app’s integration page has a setup guide and resources to help.
 Also note that not all of the integration features will be available to free CRM users because they require features from the advanced paid plans.

-Zapier adds thousands of more integration options for HubSpot.
+Zapier creates thousands of additional integration options for HubSpot.
 For example, you can automatically add new leads or email marketing contacts to HubSpot as contacts.
 Learn about five of the most popular ways to automate business operations in HubSpot.

-HubSpot CRM Price: Free for unlimited users; from $50/month if you add on the Marketing, Sales, or Service Hub
+HubSpot CRM Price: Free for unlimited users with free features from the Operations Hub included automatically; from $45/month/Hub if you add on the Marketing, Sales, or Service Hub.
+Operations Hub and CMS Hub plans start at $60/month and $23/month, respectively.

 Best free CRM software for managing projects